Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

 ## Breaking Up Long Functions
 Let's look at another example using helper functions to ensure functions have a single responsibility.
 In addition, this example will demonstrate how breaking up long functions using helper functions can enhance readability.

-Imagine we are building an ecommerce webapp that will display an order summary.
-In order to create this summary, multiple calculations must be performed: calculating the subtotal of all items purchased, calculating the sales tax, and calculating the grand_total.
+Imagine we are building an ecommerce web app that will display an order summary.
+In order to create this summary, multiple calculations must be performed: calculating the subtotal of all items purchased, calculating the sales tax, and calculating the grand total.
 Then these values need to be displayed.

 Let's look at a single function that performs all these tasks.